Freedom FilesFreedom Files

 The route for most investors is the migrant visa in Colombia, the investor category.
 Now, there are two ways to qualify.
 One of them being real estate by which you must purchase property and that includes land worth at least 350 times the monthly minimum wage which in 2026 is about $165 to $175,000 and that has to be titled in your own name.
 It has to be registered with the central bank.
 It's kind of a tricky process and that's why we help.
 The other route is a business investment.
 Put roughly $50,000 to $55,000 US, which is 100 times the Colombian minimum monthly wage into a Colombian company that you partly or wholly own, you can qualify.

 The investment bar is pegged to the minimum wage, which I just explained, and that jumped 23% in 2026.
 So, dollar figures shift with the peso, and you should budget above that minimum in order to renew your visa when it comes up for renewal in one, two, or three years.
 This is a mistake that a lot of people make here.
 This is not instant permanent residency.
 Colombia scrapped its old instant golden visa a few years ago.
 What you get on approval is temporary residency, which is again valid up to three years.
 Additionally, presence rules are light.
 Your visa only lapses if you're outside of Colombia for more than 180 consecutive days.
-In practice, entering once every six months keeps it alive, so you can keep your base in the United States or wherever you are.
+In practice, entering once every six months maintains it, so you can leave your base in the United States or wherever you are.
 Five years on the investor visa to qualify for the permanent residency R-visa, then five more years before you can apply for citizenship in Colombia.
 So that's 10 years total to a Colombian passport.
 Now that can drop to five years if you marry a Colombian, but I know that's a niche situation.

 So on tax, two things you cannot ignore here.
 Colombia taxes residents on worldwide income once you cross 183 days in the country in any 365-day period, not a calendar year.
 So that could be June to June instead of just January to January.
-And as a US citizen, of course, you are taxed on your worldwide income no matter which passports you hold.
+And as a US citizen, of course, you are taxed on your worldwide income no matter which passports you own.
 No second residency changes that fact.
 Now, tax treaties and foreign tax credit mechanics can soften the double-taxation blow in most cases, but you need cross-border tax professionals for your own numbers and situation.
 And know this comparison: Colombia has some of the lowest financial bars and the lightest presence rules of its regional peers, but the longest road to a passport.
 So if speed to a second citizenship is your priority, Brazil, Argentina, the Dominican Republic can grant citizenship far faster than Colombia can.

 The reason it works for working Americans is access and lifestyle.
 Colombia is on a lot of the same time zones as the United States.
 It's a three-hour flight from Miami, both Bogotá and Medellín with direct service to about 25, 30 US cities.
 Your business and your family back home do not skip a beat if you're spending just a few months a year here in Colombia.

 Now, if you already know Colombia is your play and you want to start or you have direct questions about the investor visa, for example, you can book a free 15-minute chat with us and we'd be happy to spell out the process.
-But if you're still deciding between Colombia and somewhere else or the Colombian investor visa and the Panamanian qualified investor visa, for example, the Freedom Consult is a better fit so we can give you the full picture.
+But if you're deciding between Colombia and somewhere else or the Colombian investor visa and the Panamanian qualified investor visa, for example, the Freedom Consult is a better fit so we can give you the full picture.

 So, is it time to invest?
 My read is bullish, but my eyes are open.
 The fundamentals were already in place before Abelardo was elected.
 The politics just turned, I think, a little bit more friendly.
 The assets have not caught up yet.
 I am long Colombia and I have been for years, warts and all.
 And if you go in, go in for the trajectory and the fundamentals.